OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes TDD (Technichal Design Document) V9.0.md

 ### 5.3 Merge Flow

 1. The Global Interaction Router (GIR) processes a user gesture and places a `REQUEST_ACTION` command (with `source_uuid` and `target_uuid`) onto the command queue, intended for the `InventoryManager`.
-2.  `InventoryManager` executes the command.
-It instructs the data owner (`RunState` or `BattleManager`) to perform an atomic operation:
+2. The `InventoryManager` queries the `MergeManager` to determine if a valid recipe exists.
+If it does, the manager calls `MergeManager.calculate_merge_result`, which:
     a.
-Create the new `result_instance`.
+Calculates the merged unit's stats as the sum of both parents' current HP and PWR, minus any equipped item bonuses to prevent "double dipping".
     b.
-Place it in the correct destination slot.
+Initializes the new unit instance with its definition (setting base stats).
     c.
-Update all data containers and instance location properties.
+Applies the calculated combined stats to the new unit.
     d.
-Transfer equipped items from ingredients to the result.
+Returns the merged unit instance and a list of items that should be equipped (without linking them).
+3. The `InventoryManager` receives the result and:
+    a.
+Places the merged unit in the correct destination slot.
+    b.
+Equips the returned items using the data owner's atomic equip API (which adds bonuses back).
+    c.
+Updates all data containers and instance location properties.
-    e.
-Destroy the ingredient instances.
+    d.
+Destroys the ingredient instances.
+4. When items are equipped via `BattleManager.bm_equip_item` or `RunState.equip_item`, the unit's `current_hp` and `current_pwr` are modified by calling `equip_item_bonus`, which adds the item's bonuses to the current stats.
+5. The `unit_inventory_changed` signal triggers `GachaBallInstance.recalculate_stats`, which preserves the unit's current stats without clamping PWR to base values, allowing merged units to scale indefinitely.

 ### 5.4 Post-Battle Reward Flow